-Approximately 3,900 acres of wilderness and natural open space land.
+Approximately 4,500 acres of wilderness and natural open space land.
 Originally, part of the Juaneno or Acajchemem tribal land, it later was owned by Don Juan Avila, Louis Moulton, The Mission Viejo Company and now is under the jurisdiction of OC Parks.
-Within the park lands are mature oaks, sycamores, and elderberry trees, two year round streams and over 30 miles of official trails.
+Within the park lands are mature oaks, sycamores, and elderberry trees, two year round streams and more than 30 miles of official trails.
 Many rare and endangered plants and animals make this park their home.
 This park is designated as a wildlife sanctuary.

 UPDATED 2/3/21: In an effort to minimize the impacts of coronavirus (COVID-19) on park patrons, staff, and the Orange County community at large, and consistent with the guidance provided by the Centers for Disease Control and Prevention (CDC), Governor’s office, the Orange County Board of Supervisors and the Orange County Health Care Agency (HCA), OC Parks are operating in the following manner.

 For the past 20 years, Orange County Codified Ordinance OCCO 2-5-29(n) prohibited the use of all motorized conveyances, including electric bicycles (eBikes) on all County bikeways and trails.